smogelmose/Embodied-interaction/README.md

 ### 6.1 Visual field

-Rather than rendering each BESS category as a separate visual layer, TouchDesigner modulates a single continuous noise/feedback/color texture.
-Each Effort factor maps to a noise parameter following Larboulette and Gibet's computable definitions: Weight to noise amplitude and period; Time to animation speed; Space to blur and zoom; Flow to feedback decay.
-Each Action Drive has a stored visual preset; on Drive transition the preset is loaded and `value_lag` smooths toward the new target.
-The four computed descriptors (`ld_weight`, `ld_time`, `ld_space`, `ld_flow`) modulate transition behaviour continuously.
+By modulating a single continuous noise/feedback/color texture, TouchDesigner avoids rendering each BESS category as a distinct visual layer.
+The following formulas show how each Effort factor is related to a noise parameter: Weight is related to noise amplitude and period; Time is related to animation speed; Space is related to blur and zoom; Flow is related to feedback decay.
+Every Action Drive stores a visual preset.
+When the Drive changes, the preset is loaded, and {value_lag} moves smoothly toward the new target.
+The four computed descriptors ld_weight, ld_time, ld_space, ld_flow, modulate transition behavior continuously.

 ### 6.2 Polyphonic audio